Search bar

 The final 100 years of the Archaic era saw a decline in jewellery, with the few pieces that have been discovered coming from Greek colonies in Italy, rather than the mainland.
 Indeed, we rely on other forms of art, such as pottery and mosaics, which suggests that jewellery varied in this time.

-Following the Persian wars between 490 and 480-479 BC, gold became more plentiful again.
+Following the Persian wars, gold became more plentiful again.

 After the Persian Wars ended in Greece’s favour, Athens rose as the foremost city, with consolidated wealth and power.
-This was largely achieved by Athenian nobleman Cleisthenes, who overthrew the last of the autocratic tyrants, and established an early form of democracy.
-This remains one of Ancient Greece’s most longstanding contributions to world history.
+An early form of democracy was established which remains one of Ancient Greece’s most long standing contributions to world history.

 Jewellery of the Classical Period

 In the Classical period jewellery showed magnificent goldwork.
 Lots of our knowledge of Greek jewellery from this era comes from burial mounds and wealthy graves, as people were often buried with jewellery.
-Wreaths crafted out of gold in the form of foliage came out of this time, emulating the olive wreaths worn by victors of the ancient Olympic games.
+Wreaths crafted out of gold in the form of foliage emulated the olive wreaths worn by victors of the ancient Olympic games.
 These wreaths were often worn at religious ceremonies and parties, and were worn by both men and women.

-Significant innovations in Greek jewellery can be traced to the time of Philip II of Macedon father of Alexander the Great.
-An increasingly affluent society demanded luxurious objects, especially gold jewellery, and gold was more plentiful following the Persian Wars.
+Significant innovations in Greek jewellery can be traced to the time of Philip II of Macedon, as an increasingly affluent society demanded luxurious objects, especially gold jewellery, which was plentiful following the Persian Wars.

 Following Alexander’s death in 323 BC, his empire was divided up by his generals, becoming three powerful dynasties: the Seleucids of Syria and Persia, the Ptolemies of Egypt and the Antigonids of Greece and Macedonia.